-This Easy Butternut Squash Soup is seriously the BEST, and it’s totally dairy-free!
-Sauteed collard greens make this classic comfort food heartier and healthier.
+Dairy-free butternut squash soup is seriously the BEST!
+Sauteed collards make this classic comfort food heartier and healthier.

 A lot of butternut squash soup recipes use roasted squash as the base.
-And while I love the flavor of roasted squash, I don’t love having an extra dish to wash.
+While I love the flavor of roasted squash, I don't love having an extra dish to wash.

-Instead of roasting, you are going to saute your cubed squash — along with garlic and onion — right in your soup pot.
-You still get some of the richness that comes with roasting without actually roasting anything!
+Instead of roasting, you are going to saute your cubed squash -- along with garlic and onion -- right in your soup pot.
+You still get the richness that comes with roasting with one less dirty dish.

 After the saute, you just add your remaining soup ingredients to the pot.
 Simmer for about 10 minutes, until the squash gets nice and tender.